Tax Implications of British Citizenship

 Domicile and the Remittance Basis

 Citizenship does not automatically change your domicile.
 However, long-term residence in the UK (typically 15+ years) may lead to a "deemed domicile" determination, regardless of citizenship.
+If you hold ILR, the same considerations apply.
 The rules in this area have been evolving, so seek up-to-date professional advice.

 Preparing a UK visa application?